Playtronica/biotron-firmware/CC.md

 Min pressing force for each channel.
 (From plant and from light sensor)

 ### Input
-- Num: CC 25
+Num: CC 25

-- Type: Progression
-- Different channels
+Change min velocity of channel

 ## Humanize